lexicalunit/dotfiles/bin/README.md

   -w        write result to file instead of stdout
   -d        error with a diff when the formatting differs -s        simplify the code
+  -mn       minify the code to reduce its size (implies -s)

 Parser options: